targetsm/learning-dynamics-clm/README.md

 ### Model translations

 Translations have been generated using [/compt/bleu/generate_test.sh](/compt/bleu/generate_test.sh).
-- vlt. etwas details zu generation?
+TODO: Details about generation?

 ### KL divergence

 To compute the KL divergence first install Fairseq provided in [/alti/fairseq](/alti/fairseq).
 KL divergence can be computed using [/kl/test_on_time.sh](/kl/test_on_time.sh).
-Hier mehr details, modelle so wie zuvor benutzen, fairseq muss eh schon drauf sein.
-Klar machen, dass wir die gleichen modelle einfach benutzen können mit diesem skript
+TODO:
+- Here more details, use models as before, remove fairseq here
+- Make it clear that we can just use the same models with this script

 ### ALTI+

 Scirpts for alti+ computation are provided in [alti/transformer-contribuions-nmt-v2](alti/transformer-contribuions-nmt-v2).
-Run [main.py](alti/transformer-contribuions-nmt-v2/main.py) to comptue the alti contirbuions over the course of training. vlt. mehr details aber generell ok: Wir generieren ALTI+ scores mit dem skript, evtl. die änderungen von alti+ auch vorschlagen?
+Run [main.py](alti/transformer-contribuions-nmt-v2/main.py) to comptue the alti contirbuions over the course of training.
+TODO:
+- Maybe more details but generally ok: We generate ALTI+ scores with the script,
+- Possibly also suggest the changes of alti+?

 ### LRP

 Our implementation of LRP in Fairseq can be found in [/lrp/lrp_fairseq](/lrp/lrp_fairseq).
-Hier viel mehr detais:
+Here much more detais:
-- Wir haben lrp struktur übernommen von ...
+- We have taken over lrp structure from ...
-- Code wurde grösstenteils übernommen und in pytorch umgesetzt
+- Code was mostly taken over and converted into pytorch
-- Skritp zum generieren der contributions findet man in ...
+- Skritp to generate the contributions can be found in ...

 ### Hallucination metrics